 I am a Human-Computer Interaction (HCI) researcher.
 For the past four years, I worked as a Research Scientist at Meta Reality Labs Research where I built intelligent interactions to enable high bandwidth, low friction input and output for augmented and virtual reality.
 I use a wide range of techniques including computational modeling, machine learning, haptics, sensing, and human factors.

-Prior to this, I did a postdoctoral stint at FRL and a postdoctoral fellowship at the David R. Cheriton School of Computer Science, University of Waterloo.
+Prior to this, I did a postdoctoral stint at the David R. Cheriton School of Computer Science, University of Waterloo.
 I did my PhD from University of Toronto in the area of wearable device interaction where I was advised by Prof. Ravin Balakrishnan.
 My work has resulted in publications at top-tier HCI venues such as CHI and UIST including three Honorable Mention Awards.
-Prior to my PhD, I researched technologies for global development where I worked in collaboration with Microsoft Research India.
+Prior to my PhD, I researched technologies for social development where I worked in collaboration with Microsoft Research India.